 What Is Fat Fasting?

-Fat fasting refers to consuming high amounts of fat while limiting protein and carbohydrates to burn fat and reach special health goals.
+Fat fasting refers to consuming high amounts of fat while limiting protein and carbohydrates to burn fat.

 Fat fasting is mainly used by those on a Carnivore, ketogenic or low-carb diet to enter ketosis or weight loss faster.